© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Ruins of St Lawrence's Church is a scheduled monument protected by Historic England under reference 1004015.
 View the official record →

-Ruins of St Lawrence's Church is a medieval parish church situated in Norfolk, England, designated as a heritage monument under national heritage listing.
+The Ruins of St Lawrence's Church is a redundant medieval church in Norfolk, England, which survives in fragmentary form.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004015.

 Ruins of St Lawrence's Church is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004015.